asmaloney/gactar/README.md

 1. Although the `gactar` executable itself is compiled for each platform, it requires **python3** to run the setup and to run the _ccm_ and _pyactr_ implementations. **python3** needs to be somewhere in your `PATH` environment variable.

-2. `gactar` requires one or more of the three implementations (_ccm_, _pyactr_, _vanilla_) be installed.
+2. `gactar` requires one or more of the three implementations (_ccm_, _pyactr_, _vanilla_) be installed. _ccm_ and _pyactr_ are both Python-based and will be installed using pip. _vanilla_ requires a Lisp compiler so some additional steps may be required depending on your platform (see below).

-`gactar` uses a python virtual environment to keep all the required python packages, lisp files, and other implementation files in one place so it does not affect the rest of your system.
+`gactar` uses a Python virtual environment to keep all the required Python packages, Lisp files, and other implementation files in one place so it does not affect the rest of your system.
 For more information about the virtual environment see the [python docs](https://docs.python.org/3/library/venv.html).

 ### Download gactar Release